Explaining modelling

 So this is what I came up with:

-4. We use the modelled ideas, and the tool where they sit to help us to do a better job of analyzing.
+- We use the modeled ideas, and the tool where they sit to help us to do a better job of analyzing.

-• “Why do we have a stakeholder who does’t appear to be responsible for any Requirements?
+- “Why do we have a stakeholder who doesn’t appear to be responsible for any Requirements?
 Did we miss something?”

-5. We treat the model as an important organisational asset.
-Over time, the model will contain more and more knowledge about how and why our organisation works.
+- We treat the model as an important organizational asset.
+Over time, the model will contain more and more knowledge about how and why our organization works.
 And we’ll have spent thousands or millions of (£/$/€) creating it, so we’d better look after it, and make sure it gets used by every project, but also stays consistent and useful.

 So that’s it in 5 bullets.